 COVID-19 is giving us a terrifying preview of the consequences of our mistreatment of nature and each other.

 Editor's note: This article was produced in partnership with Wisconsin Health Professionals for Climate Action.
 They are committed to communicating that the global climate crisis is a public health emergency, and advocating for equitable solutions to decrease the impact of climate change on human health.
-This article is the first part of a series discussing human health, climate change and social justice.
+This article is the first part of a three-part series discussing human health, climate change and social justice.

 This ongoing disrespect for the natural world precipitated this public health crisis and is exacerbating the next one.
 COVID also exposed the inequity in our public health system at a time of worldwide racial reckoning.
 And even as we start to see the end of the pandemic, we can glimpse a larger, more dangerous, and more unjust public health emergency of our own making: the global climate crisis.
 The societal disruption from climate change will make covid seem like a minor inconvenience.